 Ending a live website test on mobile

-Unlike prototype tests, on a website test, the mission does not end automatically when the tester reaches the success screen (i.e. the final screen in a path), and a success message will not be displayed.
+Unlike prototype tests, on a website test, the mission doesn’t end automatically when the participant reaches the success screen (i.e. the final screen in a path), and a success message won’t be displayed.

-When the tester believes they've completed the task, they should click End task in the floating modal at the bottom in order to end the mission and return to the maze.
+When the participant believes they’ve completed the task, they should click End task in the floating modal at the bottom to end the mission and return to the maze.

 Still need help?